alesshosry/LinksDetector-GWT-RPC/README.md

 	rpclinks := linksDetector links
 ```

-5. This library uses MoTion, in case it was not downloaded you can downloaded from here: https://github.com/alesshosry/MoTion
+5. This library uses MoTion, in case it was not downloaded, you can find it here: https://github.com/alesshosry/MoTion
+6. Don't forget to load package 'MoTion-Moose'